-All projects in the TIP come from the 2016Regional Transportation Plan (RTP).
+All projects in the TIP come from the 2020 Regional Transportation Plan (RTP).
 All regionally significant projects included in the TIP were previously included in the air quality analysis completed for the conforming RTP.
 Because projects in the TIP come from the conforming RTP and all regionally significant RTP projects for 2021 through 2025 (both Federal and Non-Federal Aid) are programmed in the TIP, the same air quality analysis utilized for the RTP can be used for the TIP.
-Since most all of Massachusetts (with limited exceptions) was designated on 5/21/12 by the United States Environmental Protection Agency as "unclassifiable/attainment" for the latest ozone standard, a conformity determination for the Pioneer Valley 2021 - 2025 TIP is only required for Carbon monoxide.
-Further details and background information are provided in Chapter 16.
+Since most all of Massachusetts (with limited exceptions) was designated on 5/21/12 by the United States Environmental Protection Agency as "unclassifiable/attainment" for the latest ozone standard, a conformity determination for the Pioneer Valley 2021 - 2025 TIP is only required for carbon monoxide.
+Further details and background information are provided in Chapter 16 of the RTP (Click here to view).